 But Lawrence was much more than a novelist: He was also a prolific playwright, poet, literary critic, and painter.
-In honor of what would have been his 133rd birthday (he was born in Eastwood, Nottinghamshire, England on September 11, 1885), here are 15 memorable quotes from the famously controversial author.
+Here are 15 memorable quotes from the famously controversial author.

 "The fairest thing in nature, a flower, still has its roots in earth and manure."

 "Love is the flower of life, and blossoms unexpectedly and without law, and must be plucked where it is found, and enjoyed for the brief hour of its duration."

 "The cruelest thing a man can do to a woman is to portray her as perfection."

 4. On Taking Chances